dBrowser/dbrowser-error-constants/README.md

-# Beaker error constants
+# DBrowserX error constants

-Module containing all of the errors used by Beaker, or its submodules.
+Module containing all of the errors used by DBrowserX, or its submodules.

 ```
 NotFoundError